luau-lang/luau/rfcs/function-table-clone.md

 ## Alternatives

 We can implement something similar to `Object.assign` from JavaScript instead, that simultaneously assigns extra keys.
 However, this won't be fundamentally more efficient than assigning the keys afterwards, and can be implemented in user space.
-Additionally we can later extend `clone` with an extra argument if we so choose, so this proposal is the minimal viable one.
+Additionally, we can later extend `clone` with an extra argument if we so choose, so this proposal is the minimal viable one.

 We can immediately remove the rule wrt protected metatables, as it's not clear that it's actually problematic to be able to clone tables with protected metatables.